It’s official: Taipei is one of the most liberal and gay-friendly cities in Asia.

 Had enough of gay cruising in Taipei – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, the gay saunas in Taipei will not disappoint you (unlike all those faceless Grinder accounts…) and are actually among the best in Asia.
+For those who want a bit more guaranteed action, the gay saunas in Taipei will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…) and are actually among the best in Asia.
 In such a foreign-friendly city you should have no issues visiting any Taipei gay sauna, but be warned that we have heard reports that older, hairy or chubbier guys getting looked over at some saunas.

 - Sauna Taipei I/O – A new, modern gay sauna & cruise club in Taipei covering three floors.
 There is a gym, sauna, lounge, steam room, karaoke, dark room and cruising area.
 Popular with local bears, there is also live shows here by performers and themed events most nights of the week.